-In fact, I thought, Instead of giving it up completely, it actually would be a great platform to share my work.
-So I decided to make a new account to share my photos and words on it.
+In fact, I thought, instead of giving it up completely, it actually would be a great platform to share my work.
+So I made a new account to share my photos and words on it.

 I am satisfied was the 2 hundred followers I have now.
 Because they are all authentic and real.
 I am real.

-Though I am not the kind of person who likes attention, again social media made me think that in order to feel worthy and important I need to have attention.
+Though I am not the person who likes attention, again social media made me think that in order to feel worthy and important I need to have attention.

 As time goes by and I was going through lots of tough times, I came to realize that this all did not matter.

-I let go completely of these obsessions, and instead, I focused on the real goals and on the real people I have who love me.
+I let go completely of these obsessions, and instead, I focused on the actual goals and on the genuine people I have who love me.
 A word from them is worth millions of direct messages and a single birthday wish from one of them is worth a trillion people posting on my wall.

 We all been there, but what matters is being aware of those social media traps and either to get out of them or avoid them.
-It is not fair to say that we have to quite social media, as using social media is beneficial for lots of people, the thing is we mustn’t forget ourselves and the people around us in the process.
+It is not fair to say that we have to leave social media, as using social media is beneficial for lots of people, the thing is we mustn’t forget ourselves and the surrounding people in the process.
 We have to use social media smartly and make it work in our

 In the end, I have not written this trying to idealize myself as the girl who does not have a problem whatsoever with social media and with her phone in general, I still have challenges that I am going through, I just shared this because it feels great to relate to someone who is going through the same thing.
 It feels incredibly good to be connected.